 While OnePlus makes great phones at good prices, there are other companies out there that boast a similar pedigree.
 As one would expect, though, each brand also has a few caveats.

-LG has some phones that are competitive with OnePlus, but has a much weaker track record when it comes to Android updates.
-Apple obviously has a huge market share here in the US.
+Finally, Apple obviously has a huge market share here in the US.
 However, ditching OnePlus for Apple would require switching to iOS, which is not something many fans are willing to do.